• Skip to primary navigation

 Nordic Ware bundt pans and bakeware

-Nordic Ware is an American company that makes high quality bakeware.
-They are especially well known for their bundt pans, producing a wide range of styles that vary from classic to the intricate shapes.
+Nordic Ware is an American company that makes high-quality bakeware.
+They are especially well known for their bundt pans, producing a wide range of styles that vary from classic to intricate shapes.
 Right now, I only recommend the Nordic Ware bundt pans.
 The bundts you see on this site are all baked in the Nordic Ware Anniversary pan, which has a classic silhouette.
 I've worked with the Heritage pan as well.
 These pans are heavy duty and if you treat them right and use them correctly, your bundt cakes won't stick to the pan!

 Nordic Ware Heritage Bundt Pan - Gold